 Timothy

-This hour did yield a peculiar blessing and a stirring intellectual engagement, for I encountered a certain learned Romanist apologist, a man named Timothy, whose knowledge of Church history was remarkably adept—a novelty indeed, in all my years of ministry upon the streets!
-He did most ardently contend for the tenets of the Roman Catholic faith.
-Yet, despite the fluency of his defence, one must ever be brought back to the fundamental, agonizing question: Is the finished work of Christ upon the Cross ultimately sufficient, or is it still deficient?
+Our time here at Grotto did bring with it a strange blessing and no small intellectual exercise, for I encountered a Romanist apologist, Timothy, whose knowledge of Church history was notably sharp and well-practiced—a rare thing indeed in all my years of public ministry.
+He contended earnestly for the doctrines of the Roman Catholic faith, speaking with confidence and no small familiarity in matters historical and theological.
+Yet however fluent a man may be in defense, however learned his arguments may appear, he cannot escape the necessity of confronting the most fundamental question of truth: Is the finished work of Christ upon the Cross ultimately sufficient, or is it deficient?
 Must the soul trust God fully, resting upon the blessed assurance that its Salvation in Christ is altogether complete and needing nothing else?
 Or must the anxious heart still be compelled to add to what God hath already accomplished, believing the Divine work to be deficient?
-In this essential dichotomy lies the whole compass of our peace!
-May the Lord grant that all souls cling only to the perfect, final, and glorious sufficiency of the...
+In this essential dichotom...